scotws/TaliForth2/README.md

 # Tali Forth 2 for the 65c02
 Scot W. Stevenson <scot.stevenson@gmail.com>
 First version: 19.
 Jan 2014 (original Tali Forth)
-This version: 06.
-Mar 2018
+This version: 01.
+May 2018

 **(THIS IS AN ALPHA VERSION OF TALI FORTH.
 SOME THINGS DON'T WORK)**

 ## Dude, I am the very model of a Salarian scientist, just let me start!

-Run `py65mon -m 65c02 -r ophis.bin` from this directory.
+Run `py65mon -m 65c02 -r taliforth-py65mon.bin` from this directory.

 ## Introduction